-Nick is a Toronto based lawyer and political campaigner.
+Nick is a Toronto business lawyer and political campaigner.
 Founder of Animal Justice, he has been actively involved in animal issues for over 15 years and has worked on a wide range of campaigns at all levels of government.
 Nick has documented the East Coast commercial seal slaughter, participated in Canada’s largest puppy mill raid and was a founder of the Ontario Bar Association Animal Law Section.

 Upwards of 750 million farmed animals are killed each year in Canada, making them the largest population of animals under human care.
 Anna specializes in issues related to farmed animal law, policy, and advocacy, holding degrees in law from the University of Toronto and psychology from the University of British Columbia.
 Her efforts have contributed to groundbreaking animal cruelty charges and raids, policy reform, and individual behaviour changes that benefit animals.
 She frequently speaks and writes about farmed animal and animal rights law issues.
 Anna is a mother of two.

 Kimberly brings her extensive media background as a television host and producer and her strategic skills as a personal development expert to advocating for animal protection.
 She helped found Mercy For Animals Canada, co-created the “Why Love One But Eat The Other?” transit ad campaigns that ran across the country, and has been a spokesperson and board member for various animal rights and veg advocacy groups in Canada.
 Kimberly grew up in Brandon, Manitoba and now lives in Toronto.